Beyond Naan and Chicken Tikka Masala: The Best Chicago Indian Catering

 Combining lunch-friendly foods with Indian fusion, Kama Bistro is the place to go for more creative lunch-and-learn fare that’s big on flavor and way more exciting than a boxed lunch.
 This spot is regularly called out by locals as the best Indian joint in Chicago, and one of the best caterers around, particularly for vegetarians.
 That’s thanks to innovative dishes like the selection of tacos stuffed with everything from paneer to chicken vindaloo, or chutney made with cherries and blueberries.

 The food of Shree Vaibhav’s Indian Flavor is truly pan-regional.
 The fiery flavors of Andhra, the richness of Hyderabadi cuisine, and the rice-heavy dishes of the Tamils.
 Here, you’ll find dishes you can’t find at your average takeout spot—a coconut-laced Andhra fish curry, mirchi bajji (spicy banana-pepper fritters), and chole bhature (deep-fried flatbread with chickpeas).
-The restaurant even dips into Indo-Chinese cuisine with dishes like chili chicken, and soy-drenched vegetable hakka noodles.
+With some of the best Indian food in Chicago, the restaurant even dips into Indo-Chinese cuisine with dishes like chili chicken, and soy-drenched vegetable hakka noodles.

 Chicago Curry House pulls from both Indian and Nepalese cuisine for its menu of dishes that emphasize nutrition, authenticity, and vegetables.
 It’s referred to by many users as a vegetarian’s dream.
 Try the most-ordered dish, aloo ra seemi ko tarkari, made with bright, spicy potatoes with green beans, ginger, tomato, and herbs, alongside jhane ko dal, or lentils stewed with onions, garlic, and aromatic spices.
 Just don’t forget to order basmati rice for soaking up all of those delicious gravies.